tsgates/arch-wiki-markdown/wiki/EncFS.md

 eCryptFS is implemented in kernelspace and therefore little bit harder to configure.
-You have to remember various encryption options (used cyphers, key type, etc...), in EncFS this is not the case, because EncFS is storing these informations in it's signature so you do not have to remember anything (except the passphrase :-).
-But it's authors claims that eCryptFS is faster because there is no overhead caused by context switching (between kernel and userspace).
+You have to remember various encryption options (used cyphers, key type, etc...), in EncFS this is not the case, because EncFS is storing that information in its signature so you do not have to remember anything (except the passphrase).
+The authors of eCryptFS claim it is faster because there is no overhead caused by context switching (between kernel and userspace).

 Installation
 ------------

-Install the encfs package using pacman:
+Install the encfs package.

-    # pacman -S encfs

 Usage
 -----

 To create a secured repository, type:

-    $ encfs ~/.DIRNAME ~/DIRNAME
+    $ encfs ~/.name ~/name

 Note that absolute paths must be used.
 This will be followed by a prompt about whether you want to go with the default (paranoid options) or expert configuration.
 The latter allows specifying algorithms and other options.
 The former is a fairly secure default setup.
 After entering a key for the encryption, the encoded file-system will be created and mounted.
-The encoded files are stored, in this example, at ~/.DIRNAME, and their unencrypted versions in ~/DIRNAME.
+The encoded files are stored, in this example, at ~/.name, and their unencrypted versions in ~/name.

 To unmount the file-system, type:

-    $ fusermount -u ~/DIRNAME
+    $ fusermount -u ~/name

 To remount the file-system, issue the first command, and enter the key used to encode it.
 Once this has been entered, the file-system will be